ytlee3/MSE485_DeepLearning/README.md

 1. We use the colab to run the deep learning test and the code is in the MSE485_DL_test_.ipynb file
 2. The code for building ising model is in the ising model.ipynb.
 3. Code for the RNGs, chi-squared test, serial-correlation test, and run-test is in RNGs_Testing_Methods.ipynb file.
+4. Code for the Random Walk test is in the rand_walk_test.py file.